CancerScreeningCDS/crcsm-cds/input/pagecontent/3_specification.md

 used with other CDS.
 The name "Encender," which is also the Spanish word for "to light or turn on," was chosen because the software allows FHIR resources representing CDS to be applied to a specific patient's electronic health data.
-As shown in Figure 2 and discussed in Section 6.4, the output from the FHIR \$apply operation, and thus the Encender library, includes the CDS recommended actions for a specific patient.
+As shown in Figure 2 and discussed in [Section 3.3.4](#conceptual-cds-usage), the output from the FHIR \$apply operation, and thus the Encender library, includes the CDS recommended actions for a specific patient.
 This makes Encender a critical tool for End-to-End Testing; it uses the CQL Workers library for CQL code execution.
 Encender has been released